Aller au contenu principal

 Is it homemade?

 For the bakery tart, the tea-room cake, the market jam.
-You separate the artisans from the chains in one second.
+You can tell the artisans from the chains in about one second.

 04At the counter